Docker + Dockge on a Alpine VM

 and enter

-to the rest, then hit w
+to First and Last sector, then hit w

-to write to the disk.
+to write it all to the disk.

 Create a file system on the new disk mkfs.ext4 /dev/sdb1

-and doas reboot
+and reboot now

 .

 Add a disk to fstab.
-Find the UUID by blkid

-to something and the 2
+) and the 2

 means it's required.

-Expanding a disk.
 First expand the allocated disk in your VM and then SSH in to the VM and do.

 - First